transdigiware/devsummit/src/sessions/intent-to-explain.md

   - yoav-weiss
 start: 2019/11/12 10:00
 end: 2019/11/12 10:35
+description: How do those features come to be?
+Who decides which features should be worked on?
+What's the decision process that leads to shipping them?
+And how do web standards and other browser engines fit into all of this?
 ---

 Welcome to Chrome Dev Summit, where you'll hear about many new and shiny features coming soon to a Chromium-based browser near you!